BlackStartx/PyCharm-Blender-Plugin/README.md

 The reason is that I do not think this plugin is good enough to fit in the Marketplace.

-Actually, I do not think it ready for be public on GitHub too, but maybe even if it's not perfect, it could be useful for someone.
+Actually, I do not think it's ready for be public on GitHub too, but maybe even if it's not perfect, it could be useful for someone.

-Maybe one day it will and it will be the right way to install the plugin.
+Maybe one day it will, and it will be the right way to install the plugin.

 ## Setting Up